-Academic degree requirement effective 2015 for primary certification
+Academic degree requirement effective 2015 for primary certification and registration

 will — effective January 1, 2015 — call for candidates to have earned an associate